Skip to main content

 Examples of CRM Software

-So now that you understand what a CRM is, it's time to take a look at some of the different types of CRM software that are on the market.
+So now that you understand what a CRM is, it's time to take a look at some examples of CRM software on the market.

-Some of the more popular ones are Salesforce, which is considered to be an enterprise CRM, and then there's Zoho CRM, which is more affordable and tends to be used by small businesses.
+Some of the more popular ones are Salesforce, which is considered to be an enterprise CRM, and HubSpot.
+Then there's Zoho CRM, which is more affordable and tends to be used by small businesses.

-Then there's Microsoft Dynamics CRM, which is a popular choice for larger businesses, and SugarCRM, which is a good option if you're looking for an open source CRM.
+Microsoft Dynamics CRM is a popular choice for larger businesses and SugarCRM is a good option if you're looking for an open source CRM.

 How Much Do CRMs Cost on Average?